utkusen/shotlooter/README.md

 It will search for the items covered in basic usage + will search for provided small images in the bigger screenshots.
 If you are planning to use this feature, put your small images inside the `img` folder.

-**Exclude Search:** You can exclude any search type by providing related argument: `--no-cc`, `--no-entropy`, `--no-keyword` .For example: `python3 shotlooter.py --code sjgmm5 --no-entropy`.
+**Exclude Search:** You can exclude any search type by providing related argument: `--no-cc`, `--no-entropy`, `--no-keyword`

+For example: `python3 shotlooter.py --code sjgmm5 --no-entropy`.
 Shotlooter will skip high entropy string checking.

 ### A Note For The False Positives